chistel/laravel-uniqueid/README.md

-# UniqueId is simliar to [Spatie Sluggable](https://github.com/spatie/laravel-sluggable) as it was mimicked from it.
+# laravel-uniqueid is simliar to [Spatie Sluggable](https://github.com/spatie/laravel-sluggable) as it was mimicked from it.

 but the difference is that it's meant to use unique string for model routes.